Fjolfrin/init-vim-profile/README.md

 I am on **Widnows 11**, and I use **Windows Terminal** for my neovim coding.
 I have tried the same stuff on WSL (Windows uUbsystem for Linux) and everything works fine.
 Also I have been using **scoop** as my package manager on Windows.
 Everything, including Python, is installed through scoop.

+**UPDATE:** I have switched from scoop to [`winget`](https://github.com/microsoft/winget-cli) which is now the default package manager for powershell.
+For windows this is a more straightforward and intuitive solution.
+It is very similar to `scoop` so in all commands just replace `scoop` with `winget`.

 Below are links for:
 - [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=el-gr&gl=gr)
 - [Scoop](https://scoop.sh/)